PelleLille/hsl-docs/functions.rst

   .. staticmethod:: allocate(size)

-    Allocate memory of `size` in bytes and return a :data:`FFIValue` of ``pointer`` type pointing to that memory.
-This memory is owned by the :data:`FFIValue` resource (use the :func:`FFI.detach` function to change).
+    Allocate memory of `size` in bytes and return an :data:`FFIValue` of ``pointer`` type pointing to that memory.
+This memory is owned by the :data:`FFIValue` resource (use the :func:`FFI.detach` function to disclaim ownership).
 The memory is initially filled with zeros.

     :param any size: the memory size in bytes
-    :return: A FFIValue of pointer type
+    :return: An FFIValue of pointer type
     :rtype: :data:`FFIValue`

     .. note::